OpenEnergyPlatform/ontology/README.md

 * [protégé](https://protege.stanford.edu/)

 ## Contributing and developing
-Please read the [wiki](https://github.com/OpenEnergyPlatform/ontology/wiki) for information about the ontology, its standards and best practise principles on content and BFO classification.
+Please read the [wiki](https://github.com/OpenEnergyPlatform/ontology/wiki) for information about the ontology, its standards, its best practice principles and on BFO classification.

 The workflow is described in the [CONTRIBUTE.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTE.md) file.
 Please check it out **before** you start working on this project.
 Points that are not clear in the file can be discussed in a [github issue](https://github.com/OpenEnergyPlatform/ontology/issues/new/choose).